crawl/crawl/crawl-ref/docs/crawl_manual.rst

   spells' fuel with each voracious bite.

 Bultungins
-  Bultungins are humanoids with the head of a dog, with origins from the eastern deserts.
-Bultungins are unusually attracted to the dungeon, with mentions of the Orb often generating blank stares, tilted heads, and involuntary drooling.
+  Bultungins are a race of short-haired hyena-headed folk hailing from the arid deserts and grasslands of the east.
+With a variety of lurid tales told of them, others avoid the Bultungins.
+Despite their isolation, Bultungins are unusually drawn to the Dungeon... yet mentions of the Orb often generate blank stares, tilted heads, and involuntary drooling.

   Bultungins are quick to learn, picking up the basics of any skill within a short period of time.
-This comes at the cost of a poor attention span, making it more difficult to learn a skill the higher it gets.
-Thus, Bultungins often prefer to dabble in everything over mastering in one particular skill.
+Their attention wanes quickly, though, and they find it more and more difficult to train a given skill the more practised they become at it.
+Thus, Bultungins often prefer to dabble in a wide variety of fresh and interesting skills.
+Their powerful noses indicate to them where treasures lay hidden in the Dungeon.

 The Undead
 ========================================